 - Lack of integration of clinical and claims data

 - Difficulty sharing health information

 OeHI envisions a community-centered health information governance model that aligns with nationwide standards and that results in high quality, trusted data that can be readily and appropriately accessed and shared.

 - OeHI is currently working to build a statewide Social Health Information Exchange (SHIE).
-SHIE is a platform to share physical, behavioral, and social health information between providers involved in whole-person care.
-This platform will store and transport many different types of health-related data to organizations involved in whole-person care.
+SHIE is a network to share physical, behavioral, and social health information between providers involved in whole-person care.
+This network will securely transport many different types of health-related data to organizations involved in whole-person care.
 As a result, a strong information governance model is needed in order to effectively protect and share health data.